notiz-dev/notiz/content/blog/floating-form-field-with-tailwindcss.md

 ### Building a form

-Building a form field by duplicating the floating form field or by extracting the styles with [@apply](https://tailwindcss.com/docs/functions-and-directives/#apply).
+Let's build a form field by duplicating the floating form field or by extracting the styles with [@apply](https://tailwindcss.com/docs/functions-and-directives/#apply).

 Add `space-y-{size}` to the form to add margin between your input fields and we can even wrap it in a card.